adiracu/dotfiles/README.md

 6. Files in `link` are linked into `~/`

 N.B.
-Files overwritten by `copy` and `link` are saved into the `backups` directory
+Files overwritten by `copy` and `link` are saved into the `backups` directory N.B.2 Files with their exact filename found in conf/dotfiles_ignore will be skipped

 Also, the current setup (.bashrc) will :